amcm329/cod_hurricane_prediction/README.md

 ![CECALT_OUTPUT](static/ERROR.PNG)

-But you can execute it manually and it works:
+But you can execute it individually and manually and it works:

 ![CECALT_OUTPUT](static/ERROR2.PNG)

-But if you want to execute the process individually, it works.